sharc-lab/FPGA_ECE8893/2025_Spring/topic2/readme.md

 # Final Project Topic 2: Connected Component Analysis

 ## Project Description
 In this project, you will translate and optimize the given Python code, `build_track.py`, into High-Level Synthesis (HLS) to accelerate its functionality on an FPGA.
+This is a real problem -- HEP researchers are waiting for you.

 The program processes input graphs stored in `.npz` files by performing the following steps:

 1. **Graph Loading**: Reads graph data and edge probabilities from `.npz` files located in `/input_graphs/`.
 2. **Connected Components Detection**: Identifies connected components in the graph using Depth-First Search (DFS) to determine disjoint tracks.